vitringr/vault/nodes/Depth Buffer.md

 ---
 aliases:
-  - Depth Buffer
+  - Z-Buffer
 context:
   - "[[Computer Graphics]]"
 ---

-# Z-Buffer
+# Depth Buffer

 (aka.
-Depth Buffer)
+Z-Buffer)

-A concept in computer graphics that deals with the depth of objects ensuring they are rendered in a correct visual order.
+Concept in [[Computer Graphics]] that deals with the depth of objects, ensuring they are rendered in a correct visual order.

 ---